ffmpeginteropx/FFmpegInteropX/README.md

-# FFmpegInterop library for Windows
+# FFmpegInteropX library for Windows

 #### This project is licensed under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0)

-## Welcome to FFmpegInterop-lukasf
+## Welcome to FFmpegInteropX

-FFmpegInterop is an open-source project that aims to provide an easy way to use **FFmpeg** in **Windows 10 UWP Apps**.
+FFmpegInteropX is an open-source project that aims to provide an easy way to use **FFmpeg** in **Windows 10 UWP Apps**.
 This allows you to decode a lot of formats that are not natively supported on Windows 10.

-FFmpegInterop-lukasf is a much **improved fork** of the original [Microsoft project](git://github.com/Microsoft/FFmpegInterop).
+FFmpegInteropX is a much **improved fork** of the original [Microsoft project](git://github.com/Microsoft/FFmpegInterop).

 **Some of the important improvements:**